Environmental

 Environmental Assessment for the Rehabilitation of National Maritime

-advising the maritime engineers.
-The objective is to evaluate environmental
+engineers.
+The objective was to evaluate environmental impacts of

-impacts of maritime signal rehabilitation works upon the existing
+maritime signal rehabilitation works upon the existing environment

-environment with measures to mitigate, limit or compensate for any
+with measures to mitigate, limit or compensate for any adverse effects.

-measures will also account for the proposed demolition and disposal
+and mitigation measures to account for the proposed demolition and

 WWF, European Union, and Ministries of Transport and Meteorology,